StevenWenlim/Y.Music_1stProject/README.md

 # Y.Music_Project

+This project is my project in sprint 1, which is Basic Python.

+In this project, I learned the key concepts and basic syntax of Python, as well as the Pandas library for data analysis.

+# Project Overview

 In this project I will act as a Analyst at Y.Music Company, the main goal of this project is to test the hypotheses and compare users’ preferences.
 The following is the conclusion that I have drawn after working on the project.

 After analyzing the data, we can conclude: